pitchoilcan/Digidrumduino/README.md

   LED note and activity sensor (one per note)
   Pedal inputs for sustain, reverb, etc and for changing voice/instrument types Tuning is key!
 This is where it gets intersting
-  The steeldrum are the only musical instrument that I can think of on which the tones are note arranged in linear oder.
+  The steeldrum are the only musical instrument that I can think of on which the tones are not arranged in linear oder.
   TO BE CONTINUED.....
 # Build your own